 What's Not to Trust?

-In fact, there are 148 colleges that are “unranked” within the four categories listed above.
-These schools may be unranked for a variety of reasons - these include:
+In fact, a total of 131 colleges are "unranked" within the four categories listed above.
+These schools may be unranked for a variety of reasons—these include:

 - Lack of regional accreditation

 - No six-year graduation rate of bachelor’s degree students can be found

 - Not enough responses on the US News peer assessment survey